-By enacting RFRA twenty-six years ago, Congress re-committed the Nation to the foundational principle that American citizens have the God-given right to live peaceably and undisturbed according to their religious beliefs.
-In 2019, Congress must reject misguided efforts to emasculate RFRA in order to ensure that our Nation, begun by immigrants seeking religious freedom, remains a haven for persons of all faiths.
+Fortunately for religious liberty, Congress is bicameral, and the July 2014 attempt to weaken RFRA failed.
+In 1993, by passing RFRA, Congress recommitted the Nation to the foundational principle that American citizens have the God-given right to live peaceably and undisturbed according to their religious beliefs.
+In 2015, Congress must remain vigilant to ensure that RFRA remains